DonaK695/PSP_ParkerNet_switchback_classifier/README.md

 **If you use ParkerNet in your work, please cite the appropriate model version and its corresponding Zenodo DOI listed above.**

+---

+## Author and Maintainer

+This project is developed and maintained by **Dona Chathuni P. Kuruppuaratchi**.
+For questions or contributions, please open an issue or submit a pull request.